yonasBSD/nerdlog/docs/tests.md

 ## Details

-There are 3 kinds of tests:
+There are 4 kinds of tests:

 - Regular Go unit tests
 - Agent script tests
 - Core tests
+- End-to-end tests

 Let's talk about them in more detail: